 We descended quickly to the pass underneath the hill.
-In the meantime, the remote parts of Ukrainian Carpathians [Українські Карпати] were much better visible than before.
+In the meantime, the remote parts of the Ukrainian Carpathians [Українські Карпати] were much better visible than before.

 We stopped for a while at the pass, to see the landscape of Verkhovyna-Bystra [Верховина-Быстрая] environs with mountains beyond.

 Verkhovyna-Bystra [Верховина-Быстрая] is nearly 4 times bigger than Lubnya.
 It counts for over 820 inhabitants.
 Beyond the village we could see an eastern ridge of Polonyna Bukovska [Буковецька полонина], belonging to Eastern Bieszczady Mts [Схі́дні Беща́ди], which is separated by Uzhok Pass [Ужоцький перевал] from a western part with Kinchyk Bukovski [Kińczyk Bukowski] mountain.
 In the stretch of Polonyna Bukovska [Буковецька полонина], the highest peak of Bieszczady is situated.
 This is the Pikuj [Пікуй] (1406m.a.s.l), which is the rightmost, partially hidden summit with a pinnacle on the top (Pic.
 63).
 Worth to mention is also a Starostyna [Старостина] summit (1229m.a.s.l.), located more or less in the middle and the Drogobytskyy Stone [Дрогобицький Камінь](1186m.a.s.l.) leftmost peak with small patches of mountain meadow on the top.

 If you look carefully at the picture above, you can see another village located further down from Verkhovyna-Bystra.
-This is Volosianka [Волосянка] village, known from a train station, where tourists usually terminate their scenic journey through Uzhok Pass from Sianki [Сянки].
+This is Volosianka [Волосянка] village, known for a train station, where tourists usually terminate their scenic journey through Uzhok Pass from Sianki [Сянки].
 The village has quite a prominent orthodox church seen from the distance (Pic.
 65).

 Vis-a-vis a Pikuj peak, separated by deep Roztoka valley rises another prominent peak.
 This freestanding mountain is Ostra Hora Mt. [Гостра Гора] (1407m.a.s.l.) located exactly between Polonyna Runa [Рівна] and Pikuj [Пікуй] (Pic.
 67).

 We were returning exactly the same way, as we came on the top.
 We didn’t want to wander aimlessly between the shrubs and waste precious time.
 When we approached the forest covering the ridge connecting the Tower peak, I spot a couple of frontier hills, located in the western part of Polonyna Bukovska [Połonina Bukowska] (pic.
 68).
 There are visible Stinska and Rozsypaniec Stinski summits, not really prominent in the Kinchyk Bukovskyi [Kińczyk Bukowski] community, however very interesting in geomorphological and botanical point of view.